Finding a Lunch Meal in Koreatown for Struggling Korean Seniors

 Seniors in Koreatown, one of the most densely populated areas of Los Angeles, are struggling to find a solution for their beloved “lunch meal.”

 First-generation immigrants, who are now retired, are suffering from the skyrocketing cost of living.
-For Korean seniors, solving their lunch meal is one of their biggest concerns.
+For Korean seniors, finding their lunch meal is one of their biggest concerns.
 It is not just about having a simple, nutritious meal.
-Having lunch is precious time for socializing with friends and acquaintances.
+Eating lunch in community with others is precious time for socializing with friends and acquaintances.

 Sangjin Kim, The Korea Daily